 - Create a dedicated nursery within an existing space by downsizing and relocating our other belongings from that area.

 We went with option two, because thanks to the sunny, dry SoCal climate, we knew we could get creative with indoor/outdoor lifestyle and storage solutions.
 (If we lived somewhere that gets a a fair amount of rain or any snow, we would've stuck with option one.)
 We decided to convert our bedroom closet into the nursery, by downsizing and relocating part of our wardrobe to a 2'x4' cedar garden shed from The Home Depot.

 It's important to note that it VERY RARELY rains in Los Angeles, and the weather usually hovers somewhere around the 50°s to the 70°s.
 As such, our patio furniture stays outside and uncovered year-round, while select garden decor and accessories come indoors in the unusual event of rain.
 We've been using our outdoor spaces in this manner for over 5 years now, which gave us the confidence that we could pull off an unusual outdoor closet solution.
 Here’s how we did it.

 While storage solutions are obviously important in homes of all sizes, the clearest path to living simply is to not own too many things.
 While we extended our usable storage space at the Cottage via our new 2x4’ shed, Adam and I were able to make the wardrobe relocation project work by getting rid of nearly 1/2 of our clothing.
-Purging our belongings is second nature to us now, but it definitely took some practice at the beginning.
+Giving away belongings is second nature to us now, but it definitely took some practice at the beginning.
 For those of you struggling to let go with your unnecessary belongings, I recommend exploring The Life-Changing Magic of Tidying Up by Marie Kondo.
 (Try reading the digital version rather than the print edition and VOILA!
 You’re already on the path to reducing your physical possessions!)